Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Geometric data

 This expression is bounded by adding the absolute values around it.
 Then we pull the absolute values inside to get the following upper bound:

-This can be written in a more compact form when gathering the factors containing $ x $ into one integral and the factors containing $ y $ into another integral and noticing that these two integrals are the same thus resulting into an integral squared:
+The cosines were bounded from above by $ 1 $ in the previous step.
+The previous expression can be written in a more compact form when gathering the factors containing $ x $ into one integral and the factors containing $ y $ into another integral and noticing that these two integrals are the same, thus resulting in an integral squared:

 Lemma \ref{Lmm: Eliminate sum 1} allows us to write the previous expression using the hyperbolic plane kernels $ K_{t} $ and $ K_{t'} $ instead of the surface kernels $ K_{t}^{\Gamma} $ and $ K_{t'}^{\Gamma} $: